As a volunteer you can make a positive difference by using surfing as a tool to change the lives of Cape Town's underprivileged children.

 Currently, they are working with 12 children from Ukhanyo Primary in Masiphumelele.
 They hope to build long-lasting relationships with the children, develop their surfing skills, and help them get to the point where they too can teach others how to surf.
 They want to push them to become qualified surf instructors and perhaps start their own surf school one day.

-In order to facilitate this, the project offers a unique surfing and volunteering experience to anyone with a love for the ocean, a sense of adventure and the will to give something back.
-At this project, you will not only get to experience the best Cape Town has to offer while learning to surf but also help make the project’s dream a reality and change the lives of their children.
+In order to facilitate this, the program offers a unique surfing and volunteering experience to anyone with a love for the ocean, a sense of adventure and the will to give something back.
+At this program, you will not only get to experience the best Cape Town has to offer while learning to surf but also help make the program’s dream a reality and change the lives of their children.

 After breakfast, a typical day starts on the beach with a surf lesson with your coaches.
 You will have a bit of time to free surf after your lesson.
 This is followed by lunch and making packed lunches for the children.
 The kids finish school and are then brought to Muizenberg for their surf lesson.